Flokri/Xamarin.Forms.CustomControls/src/Xamarin.Forms.CustomControls/readme.txt

 		- confirmation entry
 		- borderless entry

+	Buttons:
+		- gradient button

-To use the custom entries just be sure you have added this NuGet to !every! project in your Xamarin.Forms project.
+To use the custom controls be sure you have added this NuGet to !every! project in your Xamarin.Forms project.